Wodric/CryptoCompareAPI/README.md

 # CryptoCompareAPI
 A Java implementation of the [CryptoCompare API service.](https://min-api.cryptocompare.com/)

+## Disclamer

+This version of CryptoCompareAPI is not the original one.
+I duplicate the repository [Josh-McFarlin/CryptoCompareAPI](https://github.com/Josh-McFarlin/CryptoCompareAPI)

+But, for my needs I need to improve it and to follow the API updates.
+Then, I decided to split the project to make it available for everyone.

 ## Download

+No version avalaible for the moment.
+You could use the version of Josh McFarlin instead :

 [![Release](https://jitpack.io/v/me.joshmcfarlin/CryptoCompareAPI.svg)](https://jitpack.io/#me.joshmcfarlin/CryptoCompareAPI)

 #### Gradle

+No version avalaible for the moment.
+You could use the version of Josh McFarlin instead :

 ```
 repositories {
     maven { url 'https://jitpack.io' }